mhoffrog/onedev-manual/pages/generate-process-collect.md

 ### How to Set Up

-1. Define a groovy script to get list of published artifact names from upstream build whose number is passed via parameter _Upstream-Build-Number_:
+1. Define a groovy script to get list of published artifact names from upstream build whose number is passed via parameter _upstream-build-number_:

   ![Get File Names From Upstream](../images/generate-process-collect/get-file-names-from-upstream.png)